cad435/StealthburnerFullUSBPD/PD-Toolhead/Readme.md

-Update 2024-10-05: I accidentlly left R7 and R8 as series resistance values for the USB-Lines.
-For another setup, this proves to be too much series resistance.
-Therefore I replaced it with 0R.
-If you find yourself to have random disconnects I advice you to increase those values (20R should be enough!)
+Update 2024-10-05: I accidentlly left R7 and R8 as 100R series resistance for the USB-Lines.
+This seemes to be working good for my main Printer <br>
+For another setup however, I encountered problems.
+After a while I found 100R to be too much resistance.
+Therefore I replaced it with 0R default. <br>
+If you find yourself to have random disconnects I advice you to increase those values (20R should be enough!) <br>
+However I believe that the 2.2kR@100Mhz Common-Mode chocke (FL1) should be more than enough. <br> <br>

 I found it working with all the Ferrite beads (L1/L4/L5) beeing only ~300R@100Mhz, as well as the common-mode choke beeing just ~600R@100Mhz. <br> <br>